Business AI Training Strategist Pathway 4 Weeks (Online, approx. 3-4 hours/week) or 1 Day Intensive (In-Person, London)

 Course Philosophy

-We believe that everyone can understand AI when it’s explained properly.
-Throughout this course, we use analogies and practical examples to make complex concepts accessible.
-You’ll learn to think of LLMs as “super-intelligent high school students” who need guidance, or as “autocomplete on steroids” - mental models that make the technology understandable and less intimidating.
+We believe anyone can get AI when it’s explained clearly.
+That’s why we use simple analogies and practical examples to break down complex ideas.
+We’ll teach you to think of AI tools like “super-smart interns” that need good instructions, or “autocomplete on steroids.”
+These simple mental models make the tech easy to grasp and much less intimidating.

 Who Should Take This Course

-• Feel left behind in conversations about AI
+• You feel left behind in conversations about AI

-• Want to understand how AI could impact your job or industry
+• You want to understand how AI will affect your job or industry

-• Need to evaluate AI tools or vendors
+• You need to evaluate AI tools or vendors for your company

-• Are curious about AI but intimidated by technical jargon
+• You’re curious about AI but intimidated by the technical jargon

-• Want practical skills you can apply immediately
+• You want practical skills you can start using right away

 Ready to transform your team?